LearnOnDemandSystems/docs/lod/capture-differencing-disks.md

 - After installing the operating system and completing software configurations, you should consider using a second differencing disk capture for any files needed in the lab.
 If you need to add or remove these files later, you will be making changes to a much smaller disk.
 Additionally, this allows you to use the disk in different lab profiles that may need to use those lab files.

-- Manually shut down the Vm before capturing a differencing disk.
+- Manually shut down the VM before capturing a differencing disk.

     - When capturing a differencing disk, part of the automated process shuts down the VM before capturing the differencing disk.
 In some scenarios, a processes in Windows (such as Windows updates) could prevent a graceful shutdown of the VM, and cause the disk capture to time out.